openeuler-mirror/secGear/examples/npu_attestation/HowTo.en.md

 cp /tmp/npu_firmware_hashes.txt /etc/attestation/attestation-service/verifier/itrustee/ima/digest_list_file
 ```

-Each line should contain the hash for one file.
+Each line should contain the measurement value for one file.

 ### 7. Run the Sample

-Use the `aa-test` program to initiate an attestation request for `helloworld_ta`, including the IMA measurement information for the NPU firmware:
+Use the `aa-test` program to initiate an attestation request for `helloworld_ta`, requiring the inclusion of IMA measurement information for the NPU firmware:

 ```bash
 cd secgear/service/attestation/attestation-agent
 ./target/debug/aa-test --ima
 ```

-In the attestation service window, you should see the attestation report sent by `attestation-agent`, which includes IMA measurement information.
-The attestation service will verify the report against the baseline and return a token to `aa-test`.
+In the attestation service window, you can see the attestation report content sent by `attestation-agent`, which includes IMA measurement-related information.
+The attestation service verifies the report content against the baseline and returns a Token to `aa-test`.

 ## Troubleshooting